RIP, high interest current accounts.

 Since then, a rash of rate cuts have seen these tempting rates topple.
 Over the years Santander also hiked up the monthly fee on the 123 current account, from £2 to £5, while TSB slashed the balance that could earn interest from £2,000 to £1,500.

-Only the 5% interest offered on the Nationwide Flex account remains untouched – although that rate only lasts for a year, before diving to 1%.
+Back in February, only the 5% interest offered on the Nationwide Flex account remained untouched – although that rate only ever lasted for a year, before diving to 1%.

-Now from 5 May 2020, total interest earnings slump below £400 a year – less than a third of the interest possible in the glory days:
+From 5 May 2020, total interest earnings slumped below £400 a year – less than a third of the interest possible in the glory days:

 - £200 interest on £20,000 in a Santander 123 current account at 1%